What to Expect Traveling on BART Across San Francisco

 Riders are Required to Wear Face Masks at All Times

 BART will continue to require face coverings at all times for all riders ages 13 and older.
-Consistent with county health orders, children aged 12 or younger are not required to wear a face-covering, and children aged two or younger should not wear one because of the risk of suffocation.
+Consistent with prior health orders, children aged 12 or younger are not required to wear a face-covering, and children aged two or younger should not wear one because of the risk of suffocation.
 Even if local counties ease the face-covering mandate, BART plans to keep it.
 Currently, Downtown San Francisco station agent booths have extra masks for those who need one.
 BART is also supplying officers with additional masks to hand out if necessary.

 Expansion of Police Enforcement